nilsso/mips-rs/myps/README.md

 ## Notes and todo

+* Move ALL parser AST stuff into the lexer.
+The lexer will be responsible for constructing the AST while at the same time validating the pairs.
 * Probably should move all mathematic reductions from the parser to the lexer, where constant replacements can be done at the same time.
 * Essentially all branches need to check whether or not a return line is necessary